bhyslop/recipemuster/PRIVATE_PLANNER/claudex-ghaction-remote-build-REQUIREMENTS.md

 - The action is not responsible for deleting old versions of images.
 This is handled by makefile rules provided to the developer
 - Developers are responsible for all cleanups, including pruning old images and deleting their History Directories after the build
 - All error handling is expected to be done via the history

-## IGNORE THIS SECTION

-This section does not contain requirements; rather it is a list of future considerations for requirements.
-- Use Docker Buildx???